comment [7]

 They say that failure is also to be documented, so here is one project that currently has that status.

-Please note that this project is still under development.
+Please note that this project is abandoned.

 I always had this idea of making my own GPS guided RC car.
 The hardware should not be very complicated but the software could get pretty messy.
 After some planning I came up with the hardware design (my robotic platform) that has integrated: